Independent living and housing

 Entry 2 20

-The learner will develop skills in number and statistics through games in a games and leisure context.
+The learner will develop skills in making and communicating choices and giving reasons for choices in a room design context.

 Entry 3 20